 Some businesses choose a traditional payment solution to accept credit card payments, while others go with an integrated payment platform.

-For example, businesses such as coffee shops may choose to use a point-of-sale system (POS system) or hardwired credit card reader to accept card payments at the counter.
+For example, brick-and-mortar businesses such as coffee shops may choose to use a point-of-sale system (POS system) or hardwired credit card reader to accept card payments at the counter.
 Or they could use a mobile credit card terminal if they prefer to collect payments at the table.

 Mobile card readers are particularly suited for merchants that sell their products at farmers’ markets, fairs, trade shows, etc., as well as mobile businesses like dog groomers, food trucks, plumbers, etc.